-I’m a park-ranger-turned-fiber-artist, trying to save the world, one hat at a time.
+I’m a park-ranger-turned-fiber-artist, out to save the world, one felt hat at a time.

-Born in western Canada, raised in northern California, lived a year on exchange in southern Germany, and majored in philosophy at University of California at San Diego, my life changed forever when I went north to Alaska for a summer job in 1991.
+Born in Canada and raised in northern California, my life changed forever when I ventured to Alaska for a summer job in 1991.

-From canning salmon in Bristol Bay, to waiting tables at the McKinley Chalets, volunteering at the Denali Park Backcountry Desk, entering data for the bear biologists, and volunteering with the Denali Park Sled Dog Kennels,
+After canning salmon in Bristol Bay, I went to Denali National Park, where I waited tables on my way to volunteering at the NPS Backcountry Desk, entering data for the bear biologists, and running dogs for the Denali Park Sled Dog Kennels.

-Although we both loved Alaska, my husband & I decided to return to his home state of New Hampshire to pursue paths closer to our artists’ vision.
+Although we loved Alaska, my husband & I returned to his home state of New Hampshire to follow our artist dreams.

-I have been a proud member of the League of New Hampshire Craftsmen since we moved to Canaan in 2004.
+I’ve been a proud member of the League of New Hampshire Craftsmen since we moved to Canaan in 2004, where I enjoy growing (some of) our own food & playing with our dog.

 Hi Carrie